Vizio TV Won’t Turn On (Try This FIRST!)

 Hardware issue

-Unfortunately, if you’ve made it to this point, odds are that your TV has a hardware issue.
+Unfortunately, if you’ve reached this point, the odds are that your TV has a hardware issue.
 And hardware issues are much more difficult to fix.

-But while fixing TV hardware issues can be tricky, diagnosing them is a lot easier.
+But while fixing TV hardware issues can be tricky, diagnosing them is much easier.

 You’ll have to replace each board to see which one is the culprit.

-HINT: If your TV still has audio, and the backlights are working, I recommend replacing the T-Con board first because that is the fix the majority of the time.
+HINT: If your TV still has audio and the backlights are working, I recommend replacing the T-Con board first because that fix works most of the time.

 Observe the screen closely and see if you can make out the menu at all.
 If there is an image of the menu, it will be extremely faint!

-If you end up seeing an image, this means your T-Con board and your main board are good, but your inverter or LED driver are bad.
+If you end up seeing an image, this means your T-Con board and your main board are good, but your inverter or LED driver is bad.

 Check Vizio TV warranty